A photo of myself and my ever-faithful companion, Doris the Jack Russell.

 For more on earth/lime mortar (common mortar) and lime pointing, click on the above link.

-I went on to refurbish the exterior of a converted barn and followed this with a few older houses before I moved onto my first grade two listed building.
-Having spent years honing my skills with stone and brick I decided to specialise in repointing with lime and after much research eventually went over to using quicklime and hot mixed mortar as it has the highest free lime content and the lowest compressive strength.
-It means it's much kinder to natural stone and aged brickwork and offers the best and most authentic finish.
+I then went on to refurbish the exterior of a converted barn and followed this with a couple more period properties before moving onto my first grade two listed building.
+Since then I've spent years continuing my professional development in bricks and mortar and after much research eventually graduated to using quicklime, and therefore hot mixed mortar, as it has the highest free lime content coupled to a sympathetically low compressive strength which means it's much kinder to natural stone and aged brickwork and offers the best and most authentic finish.

 After: one often discovers that when working on period properties there is a host of other issues which accompany the repointing such as rotten or damaged quoins, cills and lintels.
 In this case a blend of my own stone repair mortar ensured this property's longevity for many more years.